Online course for therapists working with ADHD couples—tools to repair relationships and improve communication.

 • Adults with ADHD report less stability in their love relationships, feel less able to provide emotional support to their loved ones, experienced more sexual dysfunction, and have higher divorce rates.

-• ADHD is a risk factor for dating violence, family violence, infidelity, high conflict divorce, and adults with ADHD report lower marital satisfaction than their non-ADHD peers.
+• Unmanaged ADHD is a risk factor for dating violence, family violence, infidelity, high conflict divorce, and adults with ADHD report lower marital satisfaction than their non-ADHD peers.

 A couple with undiagnosed (or diagnosed, but unmanaged) ADHD within the dynamic, has this as a major feature that sets them apart: The reason these couples cannot be treated the same as 'neurotypical' couples is the behaviour of the undiagnosed partner(s) is being largely driven by invisible and involuntary brain function, rather than by choice or trauma.